marielgh/marielgh.github.io/gov.md

 ## Government Spending Contracts

 The Government Spending Contracts dataset includes over 15 years of contracts, from 2000-2016, with the federal government.
-The data is publicly available at <https://www.usaspending.gov> and [here](https://public.enigma.com/browse/u-s-government-spending-contracts/1a932abc-8398-47ff-ad33-d1eb9a8958cc).
+The data is publicly available at <https://www.usaspending.gov> and at [Enigma Public](https://public.enigma.com/browse/u-s-government-spending-contracts/1a932abc-8398-47ff-ad33-d1eb9a8958cc).
 These contracts are mutually binding agreements between the federal government and another party (the seller) that obligates the seller to furnish supplies and services for the direct benefit of the government and obligates the government to pay for these services.

 ###  Contracts per agency